mentheosis/chain-scan/README.md

 # chain-scan
 A bare-bones playground for getting some raw data from various kinds of Blockchains

+2021-06-13: The file py-scan/scan.py is the most fun one in here at the moment.
+It will load eth blocks into a sqlite db and attempt to decode underlying contracts (although the graph GRT is the only ABI included right now)
+todo: make the chain asyncrounously pull all historal blocks in batches too

 # Notes
 ## Ethereum:
 sweet blog on chain data: https://medium.com/coinmonks/defi-protocol-data-how-to-query-618c934dbbe2